-Allowance for Doubtful Accounts
+Allowance for doubtful accounts

 The Company provides an allowance for doubtful accounts equal to the estimated uncollectible amounts.
 The Company's estimate is based on historical collection experience and a review of the current status of trade accounts receivable.
 It is reasonably possible that the Company's estimate of the allowance for doubtful accounts will change.
-Management determined that there was no allowance for doubtful accounts at March 31, 2019 and December 31, 2018 based on collection history.
+Management evaluated allowance for doubtful accounts at June 30, 2019 and December 31, 2018 amounted to \$42,335 and \$0 based on collection history.

-Research and Development
+Research and development